|

 Most modern phone devices today (telephone, fax, answering machine, etc)

-don't care about the 'polarity' of the phone signal, but in rare
+don't (or should not) care about the 'polarity' of the phone signal, but in rare

 circumstances, you will find a device where polarity matters.